solliancenet/dp-203-v2/labs/07/README.md

 - COPY (Heap: **5:08**, clustered columnstore: **6:52**)
 - PolyBase (Heap: **5:59**)

-### Use COPY to load text file with non-standard row delimiters
+### Task 5: Use COPY to load text file with non-standard row delimiters

 One of the advantages COPY has over PolyBase is that it supports custom column and row delimiters.